 If you’re like a lot of consumers, chances are you replace your electronics every few years.
 While some people toss their old smartphone in a desk drawer or closet, other people choose to put their electronics in the trash.

 But did you know that depending on where you live, that throwing away your electronics might be illegal?
+How to dispose of old computers properly is something businesses and consumers should be aware of, but the information out there is so scant.

 A lot of people may not realize it, but a growing number of states – including some of the nation’s largest states, like California, Illinois, New York, and North Carolina – have added electronics to the list of items that are banned from going into landfills.